- 1 Who was Huang Yong Ping

 His artworks include sculptures, installations, and paintings.
 He was an icon in the art world because of his provocative, surreal, and animalistic works that he has made since the 1980s.
-His opus can be categorized into four periods which are the anti-artistic affection, anti-self-expression, ant-art, and anti-history.
+His opus can be categorized into four periods: anti-artistic affection, anti-self-expression, ant-art, and anti-history.

 Huang attended the Art School in Hangzhou and graduated in 1982.
 Some of his earliest artworks were inspired by the likes of John Cage, Marcel Duchamp, and Joseph Beuys1.
 A few years after his graduation, he formed Xiamen Dada2.

 A few years after this, Huang migrated to France and has been living there ever since.
 In 1999, he was France’s trusted artist to represent the country in the Venice Biennale.
 His impressive 2016 piece Empires3 was selected for the Monumenta Biennial exposition in Grand Palais in Paris.

 Theater of the World

 The Theater of the World features two cage-like structures that host reptiles, amphibians, and insects, including beetles, cockroaches, lizards, toads, snakes, and tortoises.

 This work was named after another of the artist’s creations.
 The snake-like cage structure that was known as The Bridge (1995) arches over a tortoise-like cage structure that was also known as Theater of the World.

 In his original artwork, live turtles and snakes lived together.
 At the same time, several geckos, snakes, and toads interacted with numerous insects in the structure beneath The Bridge.
 This led to some of them consuming others.